 We aim for a balance of patient-centered clinical experience, varied and expansive exposure to EEG and other relevant studies, both structured and self-driven instructional strategies, and varied scholarly activities for an exceptional and comprehensive education in the diagnosis and management of adults and children with epilepsy, including medical, surgical, neuromodulatory and investigational treatments.

-The strength of the education in our fellowship is the quality and quantity, breadth and depth of exposure.
-Realizing this is a busy fellowship, we try to graduate responsibilities to allow our trainees to obtain adequate management skills to achieve a high volume of quality work without becoming overwhelmed.
+The strength of the education in our fellowship is the quality and quantity, breadth, and depth of exposure in parallel with the dedicated mentorship and instruction of our expert faculty.
+Although a clinically busy center, in fellowship we graduate responsibilities to allow our trainees to achieve a balance of efficiency and quality of their work as they grow.

-One unique aspect of our curriculum is the initiation with a 12-week intensive course in July, August and September designed to introduce core topics in EEG interpretation and epilepsy training.
-During the course, a fellow’s time is dedicated almost exclusively to education.
-At the end of this course, there is graduated introduction of clinical and call responsibilities.
+One unique aspect of our curriculum is the initiation with a 12-week intensive course in July, August, and September designed to introduce core topics in EEG interpretation and epilepsy training.
+During the course, a fellow’s time is dedicated almost exclusively to learning.
+Towards the end of this course, there is graduated introduction of clinical and call responsibilities.
 The course has structured education on basic neurophysiology, EEG, epilepsy and seizure classification, digital EEG, neuroimaging, evoked potentials, sleep studies, surgical neuroanatomy, anticonvulsant pharmacology, neuropathology, research skills, and other miscellaneous topics.
 The last month of the course is centered around hands-on case analysis of adult, pediatric, and invasive EEG monitoring.
-All ACGME Epilepsy Fellows will complete this course as well as any non-accredited fellows who have not completed this course previously.

-Disclaimer: This is a sample schedule only and may not accurately represent the course as we are continuously improving it.
+Disclaimer: This is a sample schedule only and may not accurately represent the course as the schedule is continuously improved.

-Following the course, accredited track (first-year) fellows will complete ACGME requirements of 6 months of inpatient/outpatient epilepsy and 3 months of video EEG.
+Following the 3-month course, accredited track (first year) fellows will complete ACGME requirements of 6 months of inpatient/outpatient epilepsy, including at least 3 months of video-EEG monitoring.
 A pediatric fellow will complete 1 month of adult EEG monitoring.
 An adult fellow will complete 1 month of pediatric EEG monitoring.
-Fellows will rotate on the inpatient monitoring units and consult services.
+Fellows will rotate on the inpatient monitoring units and consult services, with instruction on critical care EEG monitoring.
 There is one month of elective for self-study in a specialty area of the fellow’s choosing or for research pursuits.
 There is one month of study in neuropsychology and neuroradiology as it pertains to epilepsy.

 Extensive and rich educational opportunities for our fellows are summarized below.